tlongers/doccydoc/sphinx/source/unitrec.rst

 -  :ref:`Unit: Related Unit First Cited Date`
 -  :ref:`Unit: Unit Relationship Start Date`
 -  :ref:`Unit: Related Unit Last Cited Date`
--  :ref:`Unit: Related Unit Open-Ended`
+-  :ref:`Unit: Related Unit is Open-Ended`

 Where a unit has no subsidaires, this section will not be displayed in the unit record.